 Copy of VISA or Alien Resident Card

 Certification of immunization is required prior to registration at Georgia Highlands College.
-A Certification of immunization is included with the paper application or online at www.highlands.edu/prospectivestudents/admissions/request_forms.htm.
+A Certification of immunization form is available at www2.highlands.edu/site/admissions-forms.

 The college reserves the right to rescind admission before or after enrollment if the applicant becomes ineligible as determined by the standards of the Board of Regents of the University System of Georgia, or the college.
 Meeting minimum requirements does not guarantee admission to Georgia Highlands College.
 Final acceptance or denial is determined by the Director of Admissions, subject to the applicants right of appeal or request for consideration as a Presidential Exception.
 A Presidential Exception is considered when an applicant does not meet established criteria for admissions but demonstrates a strong counterbalancing strength and the promise of success in college.
 Applicants are notified of their acceptance when all materials, documents and credentials have been received and the processing is complete.

 An application is valid only for the semester and status for which it is submitted.
 Those who are admitted and wish to change the status of their Admission must do so prior to the Application Deadline.
 Those applicants who are admitted and choose not to enroll must complete an application for readmission/update in order to have their application updated for a future semester.
 Applications of those who do not enroll, and do not update for enrollment, are retained in an inactive status for one year.
 At the end of that year, if an applicant wishes to reactivate the application for a future semester, she or he must notify the Office of Admissions of his or her intent by the established deadline for that particular semester.
 If new admissions policies exist at that time, applicants must meet those requirements.
 An applicant who has attended another college in the interim period must have an official transcript sent to Georgia Highlands College from each institution attended.